 - 96% of professionals completing the module felt that more formal education and training on M.E./CFS was needed.

 Our Learn about M.E. podcast supports learning from the module, featuring insight and experience people with M.E. and clinical professionals.

-In episode one, patients Anna and Craig talk about the positive difference that good care and support has made for them, alongside reflections from Dr Muirhead and GP Claire Wood.
-Listen on Apple and Spotify.
+In episode one, patients Anna and Craig talk about the positive difference that good care and support have made for them, alongside reflections from Dr Muirhead and GP Claire Wood.
+Listen to Apple and Spotify.

 The second in the series features clinician and researcher Dr David Strain on working with people with M.E. and Long Covid, along with Dr Muirhead and artist Alec Finlay, about he manages both conditions.

 In the third episode, Dr Nina Muirhead is joined by Dr Gregor Purdie, about the importance of highlighting the changes in the newly updated NICE guideline on M.E.C/FS.
 The two are joined by, Helen, who lives with M.E. and who volunteers for The 25% ME group.
 Helen shares her experience in order to encourage healthcare professionals to implement the changes in the guideline.